-"Taking game on lands...upon which corn, wheat, grain, food or other substances have been deposited by means other than normal agricultural harvesting or planting is prohibited, except--Resident game may be hunted in proximity of year-round game-feeding stations on private lands, provided the feeding station has been maintained with feed for at least six months prior to taking resident game." (pg 21)
+"Taking game on lands...upon which corn, wheat, grain, food or other substances have been deposited by means other than normal agricultural harvesting or planting is prohibited, except--Non-migratory game may be hunted in proximity of year-round game-feeding stations on private lands, provided the feeding station has been maintained with feed for at least six months prior to taking resident game." (pg 20)

 Phone: 850-488-4676 or 386-758-0525

-"It is illegal to use bait, salt... to take deer.
+"It is illegal to use bait, salt, snares, dogs or other domesticated animals to take deer.
 Bait is considered any product that is transported into a hunting area and placed there for animal consumption.
 Baits can be in the form of salt, mineral blocks, prepared solid or liquid, or piles of apples or other food that is intended for the animal to eat.
-An area is considered to be baited for 10 days after the removal of the bait and any affected soil." (pg 24)
+An area is considered to be baited for 10 days after the removal of the bait and any affected soil." (pg 25)